AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Solution.rst

  - Add a comment under the function definition to explain what the function does (see any of the aguaclara design files for examples of descriptive comments).

-5) Calculate the total flow through the LFOM using the vertical orifice equation for the case when the water level is at the maximum water level for the LFOM, ``HeadlossLfom``.
+**5) Calculate the total flow** through the LFOM using the vertical orifice equation for the case when the water level is at the maximum water level for the LFOM, ``HeadlossLfom``.
 You are checking to make sure that the LFOM produces the correct target flow (given as ``Flow``) at the maximum height.
 Does it?

-6) We want to compare the actual flow rate through the LFOM to the expected flow rate through the elevation as a function of water depth.
+**6) We want to compare** the actual flow rate through the LFOM to the expected flow rate through the elevation as a function of water depth.
 Create a graph of the normalized actual and expected flow rates, using the following steps:

   - Create an 100-unit long array of water depths using ``np.linspace``.
 Note: the expected flow rate at elevation zero is zero, which makes the normalized flow rate undefined for zero elevation.
 An undefined normalized flow will not run and Python will report an error.
 You can solve this by beginning your water depth array at a very small (nonzero) elevation.
 You can end your water depth array at the maximum water depth.
 Recall that an array of elevations should have units of length.
   - Create an array of normalized actual flow rates at each water depth; use the function you created in Problem 4 and a ``for`` loop (the function you created in Problem 4 probably can’t handle an array of depths as input, so you need the ``for`` loop to cycle through each depth value to make your array of flows).